-The BLM found Potter Creek suitable for inclusion in the National Wild and Scenic Rivers System based in part on the presence of rare riparian communities that qualified as outstandingly remarkable values (ORVs; BLM, 2020).
-This finding was informed by surveys conducted by the Colorado Natural Heritage Program (CNHP) in the 1990s that determined that Potter Creek contained rare plant communities that warranted conservation (Damm and Stevens, 2000; Stephens et al., 1999).
-On Potter Creek, CNHP identified five imperiled and vulnerable riparian communities with species that are rarely found in the same habitat.
+The BLM found Monitor Creek suitable for inclusion in the National Wild and Scenic Rivers System based in part on the presence of rare riparian communities that qualified as outstandingly remarkable values (ORVs; BLM, 2020).
+An ORV is defined as a river-related value that is unique, rare, or exemplary, when compared to the other streams in the region.
+This finding was informed by surveys conducted by the Colorado Natural Heritage Program1 (CNHP) that determined that Monitor Creek contained rare plant communities that warranted conservation (Damm and Stevens, 2000; Stephens et al., 1999).
+On Monitor Creek, CNHP identified riparian communities that are rarely found in the same habitat.